ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   In the left `Control Panel` select the `Style` tab
 -   Check the `Lock node width and height` box
 -   Click the left-most box by the `Size` panel and change the default node size to 20.0
--   Click the blank box immidiately to the right of the box you clicked to change the default size, change the `Column` field to `RPKM` and the `Mapping Type` field to `Continuous Mapping`
+-   Click the blank box immediately to the right of the box you clicked to change the default size, change the `Column` field to `RPKM` and the `Mapping Type` field to `Continuous Mapping`
 -   Click the left-most box by the `Image/Chart 1` panel, switch to the `Charts` tab, Click the doughnut ring icon, and press the `>>` "add all" button between the two column fields before clicking apply
 -   To improve the visualization you can modify colour properties under `Image/Chart 1` -> `Charts` -> `Options`, or modify other properties such as Label Font Size, Label Position, Fill Color, Node location, and edge properties